 - They are attracted to carbon dioxide and warmth.

 - They need their victims to be still (usually sleeping).

-- Bed bugs do not have nests but they to do tend to stay together for reproduction or protection.
+- Bed bugs do not have nests, but they do tend to stay together for reproduction or protection.

 - They are not known to transmit diseases.

-Bed bugs typically stay within 5 feet of where they would feed and since they feed while their victims sleep, it is most common to have an infestation in the bedroom.
+Bed bugs typically stay within five feet of where they would feed.
+Since they feed while their victims sleep, it is most common to have an infestation in the bedroom.
 Some of the most common places they are found are as follows: